How do you measure employer brand?

 To understand whether your employer branding strategies and employee value proposition (EVP) are effective, you first need to translate your core objectives into actionable strategies and then design useful metrics to measure your progress and success over time.

 In an earlier article, we discussed how employer branding is about delivering delightful people experiences and then communicating these effectively.
-With this in mind, here we talk through some example employer brand objectives with metrics that will deliver useful insights for HR leaders.
+With this in mind, here we talk through some example employer brand objectives with metrics that will deliver useful insights for People & Culture leaders.

 Retention

 New hire retention is heavily influenced by the recruitment and onboarding process; a key indicator of whether you have delivered on promises made and how well you set people up for success.
-New-hire retention is also directly linked to quality of hire, which is indicative of the effectiveness of your interviews, assessments, and pre-employment checks (see below).
+New-hire retention is also directly linked to quality of hire, which is indicative of the effectiveness of your interviews, assessments and pre-employment checks.

 Putting it into practice: